eddietal2/open-ai/README.md

 This project demo is here: http://18.224.51.178/

 [June 7th Update]
-* App may not be working today.
-Will update tomorrow.
-* Still need to test on different browser and devices
+* Still need to test on different browser and devices outside Chrome & macOS/iOS
 * Having CORS policy issues with downloading images from Image chat.

 ------------